Aidenwjt/some-math-notes/README.md

-## My math notes, and attempts/solutions to some exercises.
+## Some math notes, and attempts/solutions to some exercises.

 ## Notes
 - Nothing yet...